 The Sports Podcast Club will record and upload weekly videos to the West 17th Sports TV Youtube channel.
 We will debate current events in sports, predominantly but not exclusively NBA and NFL updates and predictions.
-We look to have 5-6 people per podcast, as well as 2 editors and technical supporters per video.
+We look to have five-to-six people per podcast, as well as two editors and technical supporters per video.
 The people in each podcast will be determined in the meeting prior to the recording day.
 This club provides an outlet for different views on sports content.
 Remember: Hot Takes are encouraged.

 Bipartisan Student Engagement

 Bipartisan Student Engagement has two primary goals.
 The first is to educate and inform the student body on pertinent social and political issues.
 These issues would not only affect the THS community, but would have global impact as well.
 With this background information, club members would have a rational debate and form a consensus.
 Using this consensus, club leadership would then decide how this would best be communicated and used to make a difference in the community.

 Prepare Tower Hill students, particularly undergrads, to appreciate themselves and who they are through debates, open conversations and various group activities.
 Another goal is to strengthen students' ability to proudly speak about things they find passion in or find worthy of talking about.